* Works council boss Osterloh says conflict long laid to rest

 The planned group overhaul is Volkswagen's biggest revamp since it became a multi-brand conglomerate under former CEO Ferdinand Piech, a grandson of VW Beetle designer Ferdinand Porsche.

-Osterloh said that labour representatives also back Volkswagen's decision to prepare its truck and bus division for "capital market readiness" by making it a public limited company.
+Osterloh said that labor representatives also back Volkswagen's decision to prepare its truck and bus division for "capital market readiness" by making it a public limited company.

 "The works councils of Scania and MAN support this next step because it continues the work done so far," he said.